 SPPS strives to maintain a strong presence on social media to:

 SPPS Official Social Media Channels

-In the event of an emergency situation in the Pharmacy Building and/or on campus, the Office of External Affairs staff will utilize its social media platforms quickly and efficiently to provide needed information to students, parents, faculty, staff, and the community as soon as it is safe/possible.
+In the event of an emergency situation in the Pharmacy Building and/or on campus, the Office of Communications staff will utilize its social media platforms quickly and efficiently to provide needed information to students, parents, faculty, staff, and the community as soon as it is safe/possible.

 Social media is a form of electronic communication through which users create online communities to share information, ideas, personal messages, and other content, such as videos and photos.

 All social media channels that speak on behalf of or are affiliated with the University at Buffalo and/or the University at Buffalo School of Pharmacy and Pharmaceutical Sciences, represent a university unit or department, or are administered or managed by university personnel to conduct official business are considered official UB channels.

 Examples of Appropriate Content on SPPS Official Social Media Channels